 Are you looking to improve your credit score?
-Before you go about improving your credit score, it is important that you understand your credit score and how it works.
+Before you go about improving your credit score, it’s important that you understand your credit score and how it works.
 Let’s go over the crucial parts of credit score together.

 Check your credit score

-You can check your credit score and report on Experian for free.
-After you open their website, go on ‘Get your free score’, and it will help you understand what credit accounts you have.
+You can check your credit score and report on Experian for free (click here!).
+After you open their website, go on ‘Get your free score’.
+It will help you understand what credit accounts you have.
 A credit account comprises credit card, personal loan, mortgage, overdraft on your account; all of which, contribute to your credit score.
 It is suggested to use Experian when checking your credit score.
 This is because a vast majority of UK lenders use the scoring of Experian while approving and appraising applications.

 Understand your score

 You will get your score from 999 and your score can come in any of the five categories, which will help decide how good or how bad it is.
 For instance, if your score falls under the top 2 categories, which means either excellent or good, then the chances of you getting through a credit application are very good.
 However, if unfortunately, you get the score of fair or below then chances of you getting through a credit application are very limited.
 If you get fair you may be approved, however, you won’t get a very good rate.

 With an excellent credit score, you can score rates as low as 3.8%(!).
 This is as UK interest rates are very low when compared globally.
 If your score is considered poor or lower, then it is better not to send your application right now and wait till you reach a point where your credit score is higher.
 Now, let’s focus on how to improve your credit score!

 Look through all of your credit accounts and searches